openhab/openhab-docs/ui/index.md

 ## Designing Pages

-You can see the list of your Pages in the administration area of the main UI under _Settings > Pages_, and from there, create new ones, as well as modify or remove existing ones.
+You can see the list of your Pages in the administration area of the main UI under **Settings > Pages**, and from there, create new ones, as well as modify or remove existing ones.

-::: tip
+::: warning ATTENTION

 Sitemaps that you created in configuration files (`sitemaps/*.sitemap` files) are not displayed in this list.

 :::

-Every type of Page has its own designer but all of them with feature a *Design* tab and a *Code* tab.
+Every type of Page has its own designer but all of them with feature a **Design** tab and a **Code** tab.

 In the Design tab, you have a view of the Page that easily allows you to add [Widgets](./building-pages.html) in various parts.
 Every designer also has a _"general settings"_ table that will allow you to specify the identifier, the label, as well as some common settings.